sebas-gallego/swift-rest-GET/README.md

 ```
 # Steps

--**HelperNetwork.swift**: Copy HelperNetwork file, which contains the method to consume the service through Alamofire.
+- **HelperNetwork.swift**: Copy HelperNetwork file, which contains the method to consume the service through Alamofire.

 ```swift
 //